mehak2006/JS_beginner_projects/leadsTrackerApp/README.md

 A **Progressive Web App** that lets you save and track website leads (URLs) for quick access — accessible across devices with real-time cloud sync.
 Built with **HTML, CSS, JavaScript, and Firebase Realtime Database**, inspired by the [Scrimba JavaScript course](https://scrimba.com).

+-Right now, this works for single user only
 ---

 ## 🚀 Features